volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Problem2 : is it really necessary ?

-Solution1: Use de little plug red LED.
-When OFF flash 1 shortly one time for mode 1 manual to five time for mode Clone.
+Solution1: Use the little plug red LED.
+When OFF flash 1 shortly one time for mode 1 manual to five time for mode 5 Clone.
 When ON invert ton and toff of the flasher

 Solution2: use color LED with flash capability one time for mode manual to 5 times to mode Clone with a long periode between group of flash 3 seconds for example.

+Implemented solution : n°1

 ===========================
-Développement des page Web
+WEB page development
 ===========================

-HTML5 et css
+HTML5 et css and bootstrap

-Les requetes html
+html requests
 =====================

 ipaddr/config?plug=redPlug